If you're about to begin your investing journey, you're in the right place. Welcome!

 An annuity is an insurance product.
 You invest a lump sum and get regular payments later, often during retirement.

-They can be one of the best safe investments for your retirement strategy if you are willing to lock in your money for a longer term.
+They can be one of the best safe investments for your retirement strategy if you are willing to lock in your money for the long term and have reviewed the fee structure.

 7. Diversified Index Funds

-Index funds belong to the stock market family, yet they distribute funds across many stocks, including the S&P 500 Index.
+Index funds belong to the stock market family, yet they allocate capital across many stocks, including those in the S&P 500 Index.
 That diversification reduces risk.

 Index funds are one of the best investments for beginners who want to explore the stock market.